 You'll have what we call a primary osteoarthritis provider to manage your care in the program.
-This will be a physical therapist who has extensive training in hip and knee osteoarthritis as well as additional training in improving nutrition, weight management, sleep quality, cognitive behavioral theory-based strategies, and nonpharmacological pain management.
+This will be a physical therapist who has extensive training in hip and knee osteoarthritis as well as additional training in improving nutrition, weight management, sleep quality, cognitive behavioral informed therapy strategies, and drug-free pain management.

 Your physical therapist will also coordinate with your orthopaedic specialist or primary care doctor, who will remain involved in your care -- especially when it comes to decisions about medication, surgery, or other treatments or procedures.

 In addition to visits with your physical therapist, you may also choose to have appointments with:

 - A dietitian or weight loss specialist, who can provide nutritional advice, meal plans, and assistance in meeting your diet and weight loss goals

 - A psychologist, who can help with issues such as coping with pain; managing depression, anxiety, stress, and sleep issues; and adopting new, healthier habits

 To help you achieve your goals at home and work, you and your physical therapist will connect beyond the clinic via phone calls, e-mails, or Duke MyChart messages.
 Your physical therapist will also send you periodic electronic surveys to evaluate and improve your personalized program to better help you achieve success.